 Listing 18-23: Ignoring all fields of a Point except for x by using ..

 We list the x value, and then just include the .. pattern.
-This is quicker than having to list out y: _ and z: _, particularly when working with structs that have lots of fields, in situations where only one or two fields are relevant.
+This is quicker than having to list y: _ and z: _, particularly when we’re working with structs that have lots of fields in situations where only one or two fields are relevant.

-.. will expand to as many values as it needs to be.
-Listing 18-24 shows a use of .. with a tuple:
+The syntax .. will expand to as many values as it needs to be.
+Listing 18-24 shows how to use .. with a tuple:

+src/main.rs

 fn main() {